Two-Fold Homotopy of 2-Crossed Module Maps of Commutative Algebras: Preliminaries

-{Homotopies of 2-crossed modules maps $\A \to \A'$ normally cannot be composed.
-Therefore 2-crossed module homotopy is in general not an equivalence relation between 2-crossed module maps.
-We will not have a groupoid of maps $\A \to \A'$ and their homotopies, unless additional conditions are imposed on $\A$.
-For details see \cite{IJK,GM1}.}

-{Therefore, from now on we impose that $\A$ is free up to order one, with a chosen basis $B$ of $R$.
+{Homotopies of 2-crossed modules maps $\A \to \A'$ normally cannot be composed, unless additional conditions are imposed on $\A$; see \cite{IJK,GM1}.} {From now on we impose that $\A$ is free up to order one, with a chosen basis $B$ of $R$.
 Thus $R$ is a polynomial algebra, with a formal variable assigned to each element of $B$; Definition \ref{freeness}.
-Presumably, free up to order one 2-crossed modules will be the cofibrant objects of a (yet to be discovered) model category structure in the category of 2-crossed modules of algebras.

-The main reason to work in the free up to order one context is Lemma \ref{uniquederivation}, below.
-This in turn follows from the following lemma, which has an immediate proof: \begin{lemma} { If $f=(f_2,f_1,f_0)\colon \A \to \A'$ is a 2-crossed modules map, then, clearly, $f_{0}$-derivations are in one-to-one correspondence with algebra maps, of the form:}
+The reason to work in the free up to order one case is Lemma \ref{uniquederivation}, below.
+This in turn follows from the following, which has an immediate proof: \begin{lemma} { If $f=(f_2,f_1,f_0)\colon \A \to \A'$ is a 2-crossed modules map, then $f_{0}$-derivations are in one-to-one correspondence with algebra maps, of the form:}